djangobrunink/CellProfiler/README.md

 Note: 	If the last step errors out because of python-javabridge, there likely is an error with the JAVA_HOME variable.
-	Ensure C:\Program Files\Java\jdk1.8.0_131 (or a different version) is set as JAVA_HOME system variable and that the Path system variable is JAVA_HOME/bin.
+	Ensure C:\Program Files\Java\jdk1.8.0_131 (or a different version) is set as JAVA_HOME system variable and that the Path system variable is JAVA_HOME\bin.

+5. Copy the folder called 'large_fish' sent via SurfFileSender into weights/caffe2 and merge with the existing files.

-5. Run CellProfiler by running 'cellprofiler' from the command line.
+6. Run CellProfiler by running 'cellprofiler' from the command line.
+The zebrafish module should be available in Image Processing.